ashokkri/ashokkri.github.io/index.md

 ---

 I am a postdoctoral researcher at Inria, Sophia Antipolis.
 I obtained my Ph.D. from the Indian Institute of Science (IISc), Bangalore in 2020.
-Prior to my current position, I was employed at Qualcomm India Pvt.
-Ltd., Bangalore.

 ### Research Interests

  My research has primarily been in the area of Wireless Networks and Communications.
-This involves techniques from applied Probability, Queueing theory, Control theory and Optimization.
+This involves techniques from applied probability, queueing theory, control theory and optimization.
 My work includes

 - Control and Optimization of wireless networks
 - Delivering Quality-of-Service in wireless systems